SAR Operations in the Central Mediterranean

 The crew onboard

-The crew members are professional staff and consist of 3 teams.
+The crew members are professional staff and consist of two teams.

-A search and rescue (SAR) team of 13 members from SOS MEDITERRANEE, including:
+A Search and Rescue (SAR) team of 22 people from SOS MEDITERRANEE, including:

 – 1 communications officer;

 A marine crew of 9 members who are employed by the ship-owner.